 When submitting the initial application, make sure that you are following the application pathway for UW Reviewing for Other Institutions.
 If you are adding institutions to an already approved study, follow the instructions for Submitting New Sites.

 Identify the Institutions and Individuals the UW Will Review For

 The IRB will need to know which non-UW institutions or individuals you are requesting that the UW IRB review on behalf of.
 This information is communicated to the IRB by completing and submitting the following supplements with your application:

-- SUPPLEMENT Multi-site or Collaborative Research for institutions, including institutions with a standing reliance agreement with UW, such as Fred Hutch and Seattle Children’s
+- SUPPLEMENT Multi-site or Collaborative Research for institutions, including those with a standing reliance agreement with UW, such as Fred Hutch and Seattle Children’s

 - SUPPLEMENT Non-UW Individual Investigators for individuals who are unaffiliated with an institution or affiliated with an institution without a Federalwide Assurance (FWA)